lefonge/Optical-Power-Values/README.md

 # Process:
 ## Step 1
-Basically an ansible-playbook is run to collect the power values from the Juniper and Nokia nodes with the following commands:
+Basically an ansible-playbook is run to collect the power values from the Juniper and Nokia nodes with the following commands (please edit the inventory files to reflect your device IP addresses):

 Juniper: ansible-playbook -u admin -i inventory_hostname_junos junos_commands.yml
 Nokia: ansible-playbook -u admin --inventory inventory_hostname sros_classic.yml

-Two files are generated which are:
+Two files are generated with the playbooks above which are:

 juniper_output.txt
 nokia_output.txt